 This house originally was the centerpiece of a 315-acre farm belonging to William E. Hudson, brother of Samuel W. Hudson, whose farm was located on the north side of Chambers Road.
-The Hudson brothers were Irish immigrants who came to Boone County in the mid-19th century.
+The Hudson brothers were born in Boone County to Elisha and Patsy Kennedy Hudson.1)

 William E. Hudson’s house, like that of his brother, is a late Greek Revival residence of austere mien, built in brick.
 Its asymmetrical facade contains only two bays rather than the customary three.
 A long kitchen ell, raised to two stories, extends outward from the rear and includes a recessed gallery.